beetbox/beets/docs/plugins/spotify.rst

 Spotify Plugin
 =====================

 The ``spotify`` plugin generates Spotify playlists from tracks within the Beets library.
-Using the `Spotify Web API`_, any tracks that can be matched with a Spotify ID are returned, and the results can be either copy/pasted in to a playlist, or opened directly in Spotify.
+Using the `Spotify Web API`_, any tracks that can be matched with a Spotify ID are returned, and the results can be either pasted in to a playlist, or opened directly in Spotify.

 .. _Spotify Web API: https://developer.spotify.com/web-api/search-item/